The high maintenance wife receives such a bad rap that scores of wives have chosen to be as low maintenance and independent as possible.

 I am a doer, and sometimes there’s no rest in my soul until a task is checked off.
 Unfortunately, checking off a task sometimes comes at a cost, often in the form of loss of unrushed, relaxed time with my husband.

-Last week, and after settling down from a 6-hour move (we moved from beautiful San Antonio Texas to wondrous Plano, Texas!), I was trying to craft a blog post when God nudged my heart to spend that time with my husband instead.
+Last week, and after settling down from a 6-hour move (we moved from beautiful San Antonio Texas to wondrous Plano, Texas!), I was trying to write a blog post when I felt as if God nudged my heart to ease off and perhaps spend time with my spouse.

 Sad to admit but a little earlier, my husband had pointed out the need to quit worrying about making my writing deadline; I was tired and recovering from a cold.

-Still, I found myself on our dining table, rubbing my temples, trying to write.
+Still, I found myself hunched over the dining table, rubbing my temples, trying to write.
 And then God spoke.
 (Now you know why you didn’t get a fresh article in your inbox last week!)

 Last week I was reminded that my relationship cannot be put a schedule.
 Hearts, and consequently relationships have their ebbs and flows, and the wise spouse learns to catch and ride the wave before it breaks ashore.

 The not-so-sensitive spouse believes they’ll catch and ride the next wave.
-Like it is a guarantee.
-Except tomorrow is not a guarantee.
+Like the next wave is a guarantee.
+But tomorrow is not a guarantee.
 Today’s wave might be the last one.
-Plus when you miss this one, it is gone forever, never to be recreated.
+And even if you catch tomorrow’s wave, today’s is gone forever, never to be recreated.

 Last Thursday I spoke with my mom, and as it happens every time I talk to her on the phone, I ached to be nearer her, not some 8,000 miles away.